LukeSmithxyz/landchad/content/fosspay.md

 ## Create a Database

-Fosspay uses a postgresql database to store donation information, so let\'s create a database and user for it.
+Fosspay uses a PostgreSQL database to store donation information, so let\'s create a database and user for it.

 First, become the `postgres` user and run the `psql` command: